Rasalexman/KODI/README.md

 5) providerCall() - call the providing function
 6) providerCallByTag() - call already saved provider

-in every function you can pass and params for injection and put a tag to get it later You can use lazy instantiating by extension functions
+in every function you can pass and params for injection and put a tag to get it later.
+You can use lazy instantiating by extension functions
 - singleLazy
 - providerLazy